konstantinasfr/amber-tutorial/h++.md

 After completing H++:

 - You have a protonated protein at pH 7.4
-- Protonation states of HIS, ASN, GLN are optimized
 - Missing hydrogens added
-- Physically reasonable protonation based on pKa predictions
 - Structure converted to PDB via `ambpdb`
-- Protonated protein aligned back to the full system with PIP₂ and ions

 You are now ready for: